johnnyawesome/CantorSet/README.md

 ## Other, Closely related Fractals

-The Cantor Set actually is a one-dimensional version of two very, very famous Fractals:
+The Cantor Set actually is a one-dimensional version of two other very, very famous Fractals:

 ### The Sierpinski Carpet